New to Home Caregiving? 10 Things All Caregivers Should Know

 Caregiving is an unusual job because it involves forming deep personal relationships with your clients.
 While professionalism is always important, you may find yourself thinking of the people you care for as friends as much as clients.
 As a caregiver, you'll have many opportunities to make a difference in the lives of people you work with, and that can be priceless.

 10. Caregiving is more than just a job.

 Caregiving is certainly a way to pay the bills, but that's not why you should seek the job out.
-Rather, you should become a caregiver if you want to help other people and improve their lives in a very tangible way.
+Rather, you should become an at home caregiver if you want to help other people and improve their lives in a very tangible way.
 Caregiving is a vocation.
 Do you feel called to do it?